-I loved the look of these buns when I first saw them on my mind patch blog.
-They look like baby’s bottoms.
+I loved the look of these buns when I first saw them.
 And they were so pillowy soft when first baked, I had to use the baking paper to lift them out.
 Have a look at this texture.

 - 225g bread flour

 - 25g cake flour

 - 140g cold fresh milk (For coffee version, reduce this to 130g fresh milk.
 Add 2 tsp of instant coffee dissolved in 10g of hot water.
 I use Robert Timms instant coffee.)

 - 30g salted butter (if using unsalted, add 1/4 tsp salt)

 2. Form a smooth ball of dough.
 Cover with cling wrap and proof for 1 hour.

 3. After one hour, the dough should have doubled in size.
 Lightly flour the top, and turn out onto a floured surface.
 At this point, you should have a small pile of flour nearby to flour your hands and the table top.
 Flatten the dough and divide into 9 portions.
 Roll into round doughs, cover and rest for 10 min.

 6. Place the tray into an oven preheated to 180 deg C, then turn down immediately to 160 deg C. Bake for 10 min.
 Then turn down to 150 deg C and bake for another 12 mins.